Gravitational Wilson Loop in Discrete Quantum Gravity: Effects of Gauge Fields

 Regarding the effects of gauge fields on the gravitational Wilson loop one can make the following observation.
-Since the action here contains no factors related to the lattice connection, the Wilson loop area law for large gravitational loops will be unaffected by such gauge fields, and in particular this will be true for the photon (which in principle could have lead to important long distance effects, since it is massless).
+Since the gauge action contains no factors related to the lattice connection, the Wilson loop area law for large gravitational loops will remain unaffected.
+In particular this will be true for the photon (which in principle could have led to important long-distance effects, since it is massless).

 40pt